francescomari/monitoring-playground/README.md

   error.

 By default, the sample application will randomly observe a request duration between 0s and 10s and will simulate 0.1 errors/request.
+Moreover, the initial request rate is 1 request/s.
 These limits can be changed at runtime using `curl`.

-    curl -X PATCH localhost:8080/limits -F maxDuration=20.0 -F errorsRatio=0.5
+    curl -X PATCH localhost:8080/limits -F maxDuration=20.0 -F errorsRatio=0.5 -F requestRate=1.5

 The request above will instruct the sample application to observe a request duration between 0s and 20s, and to simulate 0.5 errors/request.
+The service is also instructed to pretend it's receiving requests with a rate of 1.5 requests/s.

-Both `maxDuration` and `errorsRatio` must be floating point numbers.
+`maxDuration`, `errorsRatio`, and `requestRate` must be floating point numbers.
-`maxDuration` must be a number greater than or equal to zero. `errorsRatio` must be a number between 0 and 1, inclusive.
-You can specify both parameters, none, or any of them.
+`maxDuration` must be a number greater than or equal to zero. `errorsRatio` must be a number between 0 and 1, inclusive. `requestRate` must be strictly greater than zero.
+You can specify every parameter at once, none, or any combination of them.
 If specified, the parameters must be valid.

 If the limits are valid, they are immediately applied.
 In this case, the sample application returns a 200 response and prints a log message, which will be